 Creative fields: Visual identity & app design

-HeadUp is a concept project I've been running in parallel with my daily work at Auddly.
-This project has served as a sandbox for design system explorations as well as outtakes and ideas that didn't make it into the final products that were built for Auddly.
+HeadUp is a concept project I ran in parallel with my daily work at Auddly.
+This project served as a sandbox for Design System explorations as well as outtakes and ideas that didn't make it into the final products that were built for Auddly.

-I approached this from a need-to-have basis with a minimalistic and almost monochromatic color palette.
-The overall goal was to create an app that was jam packed with great content but without it feeling cluttered and over designed from a UI perspective.
+I approached this from a need-to-have basis with a minimalistic and an almost monochromatic color palette.
+The overall goal was to create an app that was jam packed with great content but without it feeling cluttered and over designed.
 This is the same approach I have when crafting the UI component for the Auddly client suite.

 A great way to explore and test UI is to move components in and out of it’s natural (or designated) habitat.
 This app is completely based on the same framework that is used for Auddly but with some additional components.